-- Weight gain – especially if a dog’s diet is not adjusted to his age.
-Lower activity levels also contribute to weight gain.
-A diet designed for a seniors will help your dog stay healthy and active.
+If your dog is not eating an age appropriate diet, he may gain weight.
+He will slow down and not be as active as he gets older.
+Lower activity levels contribute to weight gain.
+A diet designed just for a seniors will help your dog stay healthy and active.

-- Bones and muscles – Senior dogs lose muscle mass, partly due to being more sedentary.
+Senior dogs lose muscle mass, partly due to being more sedentary and partly because of the normal aging process.
 Bones become thinner and break more easily.

-- Teeth and gums – Periodontal disease is common in older dogs and sometimes dogs lose teeth because of diseased gums.
+Periodontal disease is common in older dogs and sometimes dogs lose teeth because of cavities and diseased gums.
 Brushing your dog’s teeth can help prevent this problem.